 If you need more than that, use Shopify.
 The inventory management for Shopify is the best in the business – managing more than 10 products is usually a headache on Wix but on Shopify it is easy.

 Shopify offers everything Wix does but it also has extremely easy to use multi-channel selling, in-depth reports, a huge selection of apps, and enterprise-grade eCommerce solutions.
 The best thing about Shopify are countless little aspects that you wouldn’t think you need but you do.
 The more you use Shopify the more you’ll find and use.

 Customer Support and Knowledge Base

 It’s honestly hard to rave more about both of the platform’s knowledge bases.
 They’re exactly what you would want from a knowledge base.
-If there is anything that you are curious about chances are both will have the answer.
+If you find anything that you are curious about chances are both will have the answer.

 Both customer support teams are extremely responsive as well.
 The edge does go to Shopify here though.
 If you’re using Shopify and contact the customer support team and find you have had a satisfying experience with that customer support agent, you can email them directly after that.

 In the higher pricing tiers, you also get your own dedicated agent that you can get to know and grow with.
 On top of that, Shopify gives you a free credit card reader so you can take in-person purchases and use Shopify as your POS system.